TyronVT/Mouse-Hand-Tracker/README.md

 **This is a python program that will use your hand to move and control the mouse through the camera.**
-- You can use the exponential moving average filter or the kalman filter by running two different scripts.
+- You can use the *Exponential Moving Average* or the *Kalman Filter* by running two different scripts.
 - Side project for fun, nothing special.
 - Can really only be used to click and scroll.

+# TODO
+- More stabilization, hard to click when sensitivity is high.
+- Optimization possibly.
+- Instead of media pipe, maybe train a hand gesture deep learning model to detect what hand gesture you are doing and react accordingly.

 # Actions